dlcarl/TSCI/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Additional remarks
-This is my first submission.
+This is the second submission of this package after implemented changes based on the feedback of the first submission.